 Is the deposit adjustable?

-FPL will review and adjust the deposit on your account after it has been open for six months to ensure that it holds the correct amount.
-FPL will also review the deposit on your account if two late payments are made within a six-month period.
+After 12 consecutive months of service you may request a review of your deposit to ensure that it holds the correct amount.
+FPL will also review the deposit on your account if two late payments are received in a six-month period.

 Does the deposit earn interest?